NebraLtd/Helium-Guides/docs/handy-guides/troubleshooting.md

 ### Characteristics 7731de63 device not connected

-It is a rare issue and it will be resolved by6 y unplugging the Wifi dongle.
-If you still getting the error please conact us.
+It is a rare issue and it will be resolved by unplugging the Wifi dongle.
+If you still getting the error please contact us.

 ### Issue not listed here

-If you faccing issue/error not liste here, please contact our customer support team (sales@nebra.com) with device details mentioned below.
+If you facing an issue/error that is not listed here, please contact our customer support team (sales@nebra.com) with the device details mentioned below.

 * Model of unit (Indoor or Outdoor)
-* Mac address of the unit (Shown as ETH on sticker)
+* MAC address of the unit (Shown as ETH on sticker)
 * Frequency of the unit (Shown as Freq on sticker)
 * What country are you using the miner in?
 * How are you connecting it to the internet?
 (Ethernet, Wi-Fi, Cellular)
 * How are you powering the unit?
-(Included adaptor, POE, Third-party adaptor)
+(Included adaptor, POE, Third-party adapter)